-Turning Climate Data into Action: Key Takeaways from The Exchange Climate Solutions Summit Workshop
+Turning Climate Data into Action: Key Takeaways from the 2026 Climate Solutions Summit

-On April 17, The New York Climate Exchange convened partners, policymakers, data practitioners, and community leaders for its second annual Climate Solutions Summit NYC.
-This year’s summit was focused on the urgent need to close the gap between climate data and real-world action.
+On April 17, policymakers, data practitioners, community leaders, and other partners joined The New York Climate Exchange for its second annual Climate Solutions Summit NYC.
+This year’s summit focused on the urgent need to close the gap between climate data and real-world action.

-The day opened with remarks from Campbell Watson (IBM Research) and a keynote from Amanda Lefton (NYS Department of Environmental Conservation).
+The day opened with remarks from Campbell Watson, from IBM Research, and a keynote from Amanda Lefton, from the New York State Department of Environmental Conservation.

-Then, a practitioner showcase demonstrated how climate data is already being actioned in NYC and beyond, from organizations like the Mayor’s Office of Climate & Environmental Justice (MOCEJ), Rebuild By Design, and IBM Impact Accelerator.
+A practitioner showcase followed, demonstrating how climate data is already powering actions in NYC and beyond.
+Organizations SkyTruth, the Mayor’s Office of Climate & Environmental Justice (MOCEJ), Rebuild By Design, and IBM’s Impact Accelerator took the stage for lightning data demos.

-A fireside chat featuring remarks from Paul Shepson, dean of Stony Brook’s School of Marine and Atmospheric Sciences, and a conversation between Kevin Reed, Lead Climate Scientist at The Exchange and New York University professor Yuliya Parshina-Kottas, explored open data sharing ecosystems and public data translation.
 Shepson’s comments illustrated how The Exchange and its partner network can work to narrow the distance between data collection and policy application.
-One example of this in practice is the Governors Island Environmental Observatory, which provides local, real-time air quality information and engages visitors in community science.
+One example of this is the newly launched Governors Island Environmental Observatory, which provides local, real-time air quality information and has the potential to engage hundreds of students and thousands of visitors in community science.

 Throughout the day, one question kept surfacing: how can climate data help New Yorkers make informed decisions and take meaningful action?